Denver Broncos Hall of Famer Terrell Davis "in shock" after he was placed in handcuffs on United Airlines flight

 FBI agents detained Denver Broncos Hall of Fame running back Terrell Davis over the weekend after an incident that happened during a commercial plane flight.
 The flight was a United Airlines flight and it flew from Denver to John Wayne Airport in Orange County, California.

-Davis explained the situation on social media afterwards, saying that he is "stunned" by what happened.
-He says he was trying to get a flight attendant to help out with a request from a member of his family, and the flight attendant acted in what he said was a "rude" manner when he tapped him on the arm to try to get his attention.
+Davis explained the situation on social media after he was released, saying that he is "stunned" by what happened.
+He says he was trying to get a flight attendant to help out with a request from a member of his family sitting next to him, and the flight attendant acted in what he said was a "rude" manner when Davis tapped him on the arm to try to get his attention.

 Davis says he is "in shock over the traumatizing events."
 He says he was traveling with his wife, his two sons and his daughter.